DionneMaguire/dionnes_wines/README.md

 - email confirmation on registration - as a site user I can receive an email confirmation so that I can verify account registration has been successful
 - personal user profile - As a site user I can have a personalised user profile so that I can view delivery information and order confirmation
 - view list of wines - As a site user I can view a list of wines so that I can select some to buy
-- view individual wine details - As a site user i can view individual wine details so that I can view the details and add to my bag
+- view individual wine details - As a site user I can view individual wine details so that I can view the details and add to my bag
 - sort wines - as a site user I can sort the list of available wines so that I can easily identify what I want
 - search - As a site user I can search for wine by name or description so that I can find a specific wine
 - search results - As a site user I can easily see what I have searched for and the number of results so that I can quickly see what is available